angelplusultra/job-shell/README.md

 1. **CLI Mode**
    - **Interactive Navigation:** Run `jobshell` for a terminal-based menu.
 Scrape jobs from individual companies, view new postings, and manage your professional network from a single interface.
-   - **Network-Based Discovery:** Scan for new roles exclusively at companies where you have existing connections.
+   - **Network-Based Discovery:** Scan for new roles exclusively at companies where you have existing connections or have "followed".
    - **Bookmarks & Draft Messages:** Bookmark interesting jobs for later review and draft personalized opening messages to your connections.
    - **AI Integration (Experimental):** Optional integration with Gemini AI for generating tailored outreach messages.